 Serious mountain biking is also available in parts of coastal Maine, for those who like to get technical on two wheels.
 Your best bet is to consult area bike shops for the best trails, which are typically a matter of local knowledge.

-The Maine Department of Transportation (DOT) publishes a list of more than 30 popular bike trips around the state; you can find some in the print Maine Invites You Brochure found at many chamber offices and rest stops, or log on to www.exploremaine.org/bike to get it.
+The Maine Department of Transportation (DOT) publishes a directory of more than 30 popular bike trips around the state; log on to www.exploremaine.org/bike to search by region, distance, and difficulty and peruse maps and mile-by-mile guides.
 The Bicycle Coalition of Maine also keeps an exhuastive list of “Where to Ride” resources at www.bikemaine.org.
+(Pictured below: A cyclist on Cadillac Mountain Road in Acadia National Park)

 BIRDING: Birders from southern and inland states should lengthen their life lists along the Maine coast, which attracts migrating birds cruising the Atlantic flyway (there are warblers galore in spring) and boasts populations of numerous native shorebirds, such as plovers (including the threatened piping plover), terns, whimbrels, sandpipers, and dunlins.
 Gulls and terns are frequently seen; you'll see a surfeit of herring and great black-backed gull, along with the common tern.
 Less frequently seen are Bonaparte's gull, the laughing gull, the jaeger, and the arctic tern.
-For a recording of recent sightings of rare birds, call tel.
-207/781-2332.
+Check in with the Maine Rare Bird Alert Facebook group for news of recent sightings.

 Maine also has more than 200 private campgrounds spread throughout the state, many offering full hookups for RVs.
-For a guide to the private campgrounds, contact the Maine Campground Owners Association (www.campmaine.com; tel.
+For a guide to the private campgrounds, contact the Maine Campground Owners Association (tel.
 207/782-5874).
-Campsites get booked quickly for summer weekends, so call ahead for reservations.
+Campsites get booked quickly for summer weekends, get reservations well ahead.

 FISHING: Anglers from all over the Northeast indulge their grand obsession on Maine's 6,000 lakes and ponds and its countless miles of rivers and streams.
 And deep-sea-fishing charters are available at many of the harbors along the Maine coast, with options ranging from inshore fishing expeditions for stripers and bluefish to offshore voyages in search of shark, cod, and pollock.
 Prices might typically range from $40 per person for day trips to $900 to charter an offshore boat for the day.
 Visitor information centers and chambers of commerce listed in this guide will be able to match you up with the right boat to meet your needs.

 GOLFING: Many of Maine coast's best courses are private, but a few of these gems are open to the public.
-Kennebunkport's Cape Arundel Golf Club (www.capearundelgolfclub.com; tel.
-207/967-3494) is favored by a certain ex-president when he's in town.
-Other courses I like along the coast—nearly all of them wafted by sea breezes—include Cape Neddick Country Club in Ogunquit (www.capeneddickgolf.com; tel.
-207/361-2011), the Kebo Valley Golf Club in Bar Harbor (www.kebovalleyclub.com; tel.
-207/288-3000), the Webhannet Golf Club in Kennebunk Beach (www.webhannetgolfclub.com; tel.
-207/967-2061), the Riverside Golf Course in Portland (www.riversidegolfcourseme.com; tel.
-207/797-3524), and South Portland's Sable Oaks Golf Club (www.sableoaks.com; tel.
-207/775-6257).
-But the best public course on the whole coast of Maine might be the Samoset Resort Golf Club in Rockport (www.samoset.com/golf; tel.
+Kennebunkport's Cape Arundel Golf Club (; tel.
+207/967-3494) was a favorite of a certain ex-president.
+Other courses I like along the coast—nearly all of them wafted by sea breezes—include Cape Neddick Country Club in Ogunquit (tel.
+207/361-2011), the Kebo Valley Golf Club in Bar Harbor (tel.
+207/288-3000), the Webhannet Golf Club in Kennebunk Beach (tel.
+207/967-2061), and the Riverside Golf Course in Portland (tel.
+207/797-3524).
+But the best public course on the whole coast of Maine might be the Samoset Resort Golf Club in Rockport (tel.
 207/594-1431): several holes run right alongside the Atlantic and past a mini-lighthouse.
 It's as scenic as golf gets.

 HIKING: Southern Maine's walks are not hikes but rather less-demanding strolls; many of these are a matter of local knowledge.
 Two fine pathways skirt the water in York, and even in Portland you can saunter on well-maintained (and heavily used) recreational pathways along about 5 miles of tidal waters.